redhat-openstack/openstack-puppet-modules/README.md

 ```

 By saying the cassandra class/package is mandatory, what is meant is that all
-the sub classes have a dependancy on the main class.
+the sub classes have a dependency on the main class.
 So for example one
 could not specify the cassandra::java class for a node with the cassandra
 class also being included.